×

 While user-defined networks (UDN) offer highly customizable network configuration options, there are limitations that cluster administrators and developers should be aware of when implementing and managing these networks.
 Consider the following limitations before implementing a user-defined network.

-• DNS limitations: DNS lookups for pods resolve to the pod’s IP address on the cluster default network.
+• DNS lookups for pods resolve to the pod’s IP address on the cluster default network.
 Even if a pod is part of a user-defined network, DNS lookups will not resolve to the pod’s IP address on that user-defined network.
+However, DNS lookups for services and external entities will function as expected.

 • Initial network assignment: You must create the namespace and network before creating pods.
 Assigning a namespace with pods to a new network or creating a UDN in an existing namespace will not be accepted by OVN-Kubernetes.